NovelCase/mcrumpton-portfolio/README.md

 ## Marie Crumpton's Portfolio

-A portfolio site for Leslie Meng, built in React and PixiJS
+A portfolio site for Marie Crumpton, built in React and PixiJS

 ## Team